osism/ansible-collection-services/roles/openstackclient/README.rst

 **Docker Variables**

-.. zuul:rolevar:: docker_network_mtu
+.. zuul:rolevar:: openstackclient_docker_network_mtu
    :default: 1500

 Set this to the MTU for your outside connection.

-.. zuul:rolevar:: docker_registry_openstackclient
+.. zuul:rolevar:: openstackclient_docker_registry_openstackclient
    :default: quay.io

 The registry for the OpenStackClient Docker container.

 **Operator Variables**

-.. zuul:rolevar:: operator_user
+.. zuul:rolevar:: openstackclient_operator_user
    :default: dragon

 The user which will own the configuration directory.

-.. zuul:rolevar:: operator_group
+.. zuul:rolevar:: openstackclient_operator_group
-   :default: operator_user
+   :default: openstackclient_operator_user

 Group from the user which will own the configuration directory.